FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 Discussion:

+The traffic is sent only in phase c) and received in phases c) and d).

-The definition describes some traits, and it is not clear whether all of them are REQUIRED, or some of them are only RECOMMENDED.
+The definition describes some traits, and it is not clear whether all of them are required, or some of them are only recommended.

 Trials are the only stimuli the SUT is expected to experience during the Search.

 For the purposes of the MLRsearch specification, it is ALLOWED for the test procedure to deviate from the [RFC2544] description,